 On this page:

-Eating disorders are a group of mental disorders that affect the way you feel about food and the way you feel about your body and yourself.
-There are three main eating disorders: anorexia nervosa, bulimia nervosa and binge-eating disorder.* While these are all called eating disorders, it’s important to remember that these disorders are about much more than food—they’re also about how you feel about yourself, how you cope with your feelings and other deeper factors.
+Eating disorders are a group of mental illnesses that affect the way you feel about food and the way you feel about your body and yourself.
+There are three main eating disorders: anorexia nervosa, bulimia nervosa and binge-eating disorder.
+While these are all called eating disorders, it’s important to remember that these disorders are about much more than food—they’re also about how you feel about yourself, how you cope with your feelings and other deeper factors.

-Anorexia nervosa (anorexia) is a mental disorder that affects how you feel about your body and how you eat.
+Anorexia nervosa (anorexia) is a mental illness that affects how you feel about your body and how you eat.
 You think that your body is much bigger than it actually is, and may be very scared of gaining weight.
 You may also believe that you’d be a better person if you were thin.

 People living with anorexia try to lose weight by eating very little, refusing to eat at all or exercising too much.
 Other people eat a small amount of food and then immediately try to eliminate the food by purging.
 Younger people living with anorexia may refuse to gain weight as they get older, even though the weight gain related to growing is normal and healthy.

 Many people living with anorexia don’t see how harmful it is to eat so little food and may even refuse treatment because they fear they might get “fat.”
 But eating very little food is dangerous.
 You don’t get the nutrients you need, and this can affect every part of your body.
 Some of the problems include heart problems, bone problems and fertility problems in women.
 As many as 10% of people living with anorexia die from health problems related to their disorder or from suicide.

 While anorexia is generally associated with low body weight, everyone’s body is different and anorexia doesn’t look the same in all people.
 And it’s important to remember that warning signs can start long before you notice significant weight loss.